 On a monthly basis the Association accrues income for the direct loan earnings patronage it expects to receive in December of each year from the FCBT.
 The distribution of the direct loan earnings patronage is at the discretion of the FCBT.
 The Association's accrual rate is based on historical information and expectations set forth in the FCBT's annual strategic business plan.
-During the quarter ended September 30, 2023, the Association was informed of the FCBT's inability to meet expectations as it relates to earnings, capital and other profitability metrics, which negatively impacts the FCBT's ability to distribute the direct loan earnings patronage at historical or previously planned levels.
-Consequently, the Association reduced the accrual of direct loan earnings patronage income for the remainder of 2023 to align with the FCBT's revised expectations.
+During the quarter ended September 30, 2023, the Association was informed of the FCBT's inability to meet expectations as it relates to earnings, capital and other profitability metrics, which negatively impacts the FCBT's ability to distribute the direct loan earnings patronage income for the remainder of 2023 to align with the FCBT's revised expectations.
 In December 2023, the Board of Directors of the FCBT declared the reduced direct note patronage of approximately 28 basis points on the average daily balance of the Association's direct loan with the FCBT.
 Additionally, this distribution was split on a 70/30 basis between cash and allocated equities in FCBT.
 The total amount received was \$5,938,045 of which \$4,156,632 was cash and \$1,781,414 was allocated equities in FCBT.
 This reduced the earnings available to the Association for its own patronage distributions.